Saturday, September 12, 2009

 1/2 tsp crushed red-pepper flakes

-1 medium-sized red or green bell pepper, halved, seeded, and thinly sliced (about 1 1/2 cups)
+1/2 medium-sized red or green bell pepper, sliced

 1 tsp saffron threads, chopped